dmitriyeff/portfolio-project/README.md

 # Personal Portfolio Site

 Portfolio Site is a responsive website that displays images, descriptions, and links to each of the portfolio projects I have completed throughout the course of Udacity Nanodegree program.
-Website was built using Angular framework.
+Website was built with Angular using Bootstrap.

 ## Installation